pvcraven/big-data-class/source/assignments/paper_2_prework/paper_2_prework.rst

 * Also - Upload your supporting Excel files.
 * The paper should have 1,000 words or more.

 However, this part of the assignment is just the pre-work.

-* Initial data analysis (in MS Word format)
-* An outline
-* A bibliography
-* Supporting Excel files
+For this assignment I am looking for:

+* Is the data analysis included in the outline?
+Make sure the data gets copied from your original sources into the MS Word document.
+I'll only look at the Word document, so if it only exists in an Excel document you won't get credit for it.
+* Do you have a first version of your text processing?
+* Do you have a first version of your pivot table?
+* Do you have a first version of your graph?
+* Do you have an outline showing what you will talk about?
+* Do you show in the outline where you will cite items?
+* Do you have at least one additional source that you've pulled into your outline discussion?
+(Not a raw data source.)
+* Do you have a bibliography that cites the data that you used?
+And any other background info?s